roboconf/roboconf.github.io/en/user-guide-snapshot/tutorial-monitoring-roboconf-with-apache-decanter.md

 ## Kibana Configuration

 Until then, the DM and agents send data to Elastc Search.
 Now, it would be great to visualize them.
+Connect to Kibana ([http://localhost:5601/app/kibana](http://localhost:5601/app/kibana)).
+Once there, create a default index.
+It is based on time.
+The time field sent by Karaf is called **@timestamp**.

-Connect to Kibana ([http://localhost:5601/app/kibana](http://localhost:5601/app/kibana)) and import [these predefined dashboards](/resources/tutorials/kibana_5.0__roboconf__v251116.json).
+Then, go into the **Management** tab.
+Select **Saved Objects** and import [these predefined dashboards](/resources/tutorials/kibana_5.0__roboconf__v251116.json).
 This file defines dashboards.
+You may have to reload Kibana to view the imported data.
+Imports include both visualizations and dashboards.

+> This tutorial was written with Apache Karaf 4.0.8.
+> Depending on the version, some field names may have changed.
+Just edit the JSon file and update the field
+> names if necessary.

 We then want to apply them to specific data.
 We can use the search bar to filter the source (e.g. `source = DM` to visualize data from the DM).